15 February 2023

 The Software House team was chosen to create one online platform to rule all current and future marketplaces in Pet Media Group’s ecosystem.
 One of the biggest challenges we faced was designing a data migration process that would move millions of records without losing data integrity or any of the marketplaces going offline.
 Check out what solutions we tried, what failed, and why we eventually set on ETL.

 Pet Media Group (PMG) was first a friendly initiative to find shelter for homeless animals.
 Gradually, it transformed into a marketplace network for animal lovers available internationally.
 After a series of serious funding and acquiring platforms like Pets4Homes, Annunci Animali, and PuppyPlaats, PMG was turning into one of the biggest animal marketplaces in Europe.
 Soon, PMG planned more acquisitions but then the mundane, technical problems appeared – each platform would have to be managed separately, which was unacceptable for the effective operations of the system as a whole.

 The team behind PMG came to The Software House because they needed a technology partner to make their business plan operational in advance.
 They wanted to build an interconnected ecosystem of websites and applications that would unify all already acquired and future brands under one roof.
 The business idea was great, however, the implementation is a different story.

 The main problem was that some of the platforms were technologically outdated, and all of them differed in the tech layer.
 Therefore, maintaining all of them simultaneously would be almost impossible, or extremely expensive.
 PMG would have to hire developers with different knowledge, skills, and experience.

-The Software House was chosen to work on a single, modern platform to which all European marketplaces will migrate, including
+The Software House was chosen to work on a single, modern platform to which all European marketplaces would migrate, which included:

 - designing a mechanism for the data migration process,